Solitons in Quasiperiodic Lattices with Fractional Diffraction: Introduction

 \section{Introduction}

-This work aims to study the interplay between the fractional diffraction, which affects the wave propagation through its nonlocal nature, Anderson localization (AL), which accounts for the effects of disorder and quasiperiodicity on the wave confinement, and local nonlinearity.
+This work aims to study the interplay between fractional diffraction, which affects the wave propagation through its nonlocal nature, Anderson localization (AL), which accounts for the effects of disorder on the wave confinement, and local nonlinearity.
 The results may help to expand the understanding of the wave dynamics in complex media, offering insights into new soliton states and stability criteria.

 The fractional diffraction emerges, in the framework of \textit{fractional quantum mechanic}s \cite{Lask1,Lask2}, as the kinetic-energy operator for the wave function of particles whose stochastic motion is performed, at the classical level, by \textit{L\'{e}vy flights} (random leaps).
-This means that, in one dimension (1D), the average distance $L$ of the randomly walking classical particle from its initial position grows with time $t$ as
+This means that the average distance $L$ of the randomly walking classical particle from its initial position grows with time $t$ as

 where $\alpha $ is the \textit{L\'{e}vy index} (LI) \cite{Mandelbrot}.
-In the case of $\alpha =2$, Eq. (\ref{eq:DefineLI}) amounts to the usual random-walk law for a Brownian particle.
-The L\'{e}vy-flight regime, corresponding to $\alpha <2$, implies that the corresponding \textit{ superdiffusive walk} is faster than Brownian.
-The quantization of the L\'{e} vy-flight motion was performed by means of Feynman's path-integral formulation, in which the integration is carried out over flight paths characterized by the respective LI \cite{Lask1,Lask2}.
-The result is the derivation of the fractional Schr\"{o}dinger equation (FSE) for wave function $\Psi $ of the L\'{e}vy-flying particles.
-In the 1D case, the scaled form of FSE\ is \cite{Lask1,Lask2,GuoXi}
+In the case of $\alpha =2$, Eq. (\ref{eq:DefineLI}) amounts to the usual random walk law for a Brownian particle.
+The L\'{e}vy-flight regime, corresponding to $\alpha <2$, implies that the corresponding \textit{superdiffusive walk} is faster than Brownian.
+The quantization of the L\'{e}vy-flight motion was performed by means of Feynman's path-integral formulation, in which the integration is carried out over flight paths characterized by the respective LI \cite{Lask1,Lask2}.
+The result is the fractional Schr\"{o}dinger equation (FSE) for wave function $\Psi $ of the L\'{e}vy-flying particles.
+In the 1D case, the scaled form of FSE is \cite{Lask1,Lask2,GuoXi}

 where $\alpha $ is the same LI as in Eq. (\ref{eq:DefineLI}), and $V(x)$ is the external potential.
 The fractional-kinetic-energy (fractional-diffraction) operator in Eq. (\ref{FSE}) is defined as the \textit{Riesz derivative}, which is constructed as the juxtaposition of the direct and inverse Fourier transforms \cite{Riesz},